Preconnect to external domains

 • iframe

-Different preconnected domains for mobile and desktop
+Different prefetched domains for mobile and desktop

-WP Rocket processes mobile and desktop versions of a page separately to make the preconencting of domains as accurate as possible.
+WP Rocket processes mobile and desktop versions of a page separately to make the prefetching of domains as accurate as possible.
 This process is based on the Mobile Cache option, which is the one in charge of creating a mobile-specific set of cache files.

 Asynchronous Approach